murffer/DetectorSim/RangeSim/README.md

    `/analysis/h1/set id nbBins  valMin valMax unit`

-where unit is the desired unit for the histograms (MeV or keV, deg or mrad, etc..)
+where unit is the desired unit for the histograms (MeV or keV,  etc..).
 One can control the name of the histograms file with the command:

    `/analysis/setFileName  name`  (default rangeSim)